 The chance to take what we are writing and to make sure it’s saying what we believe, the best way we want it to and the best way we know we can make it sound.

 None of this means that editing is easy.
-Or that the parts that are easy will guarantee that the rest of it, when it does get easier, will stay that way.
+Or that the parts that are easy will guarantee that the rest of it, if it does get easier, will stay that way.
 It only promises that there will be hard choices.

 Steven King loves to say, “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”